Too Much Time On My Hands

 When my term of incarceration came to an end (the only night of my life spent in a cell) and the crisp November air of Northside Dublin assailed my face, I was in a position to review the words of George A.Birmingham; “The Irish Police Barrack is invariably clean, occasionally picturesque, but it is never comfortable”.
 If Mr. Birmingham had ever visited Store Street he would have omitted the bit about “invariably clean”.

-The burly, polite, Garda who ushered me into the "meat-
+The burly, polite, Garda who ushered me into the “meat-wagon” asked,” Were you batin’ the polis last night?”

 I answered in the negative without elaboration.
-(Come to think of it, not alone have I not indulged in "batin' the polis" since, but somewhere among my collection of newspaper cuttings, Clancy Brothers records and knick-
+(Come to think of it, not alone have I not indulged in “batin’ the polis” since, but somewhere among my collection of newspaper cuttings, Clancy Brothers records and knick-knacks picked up in the Dandelion Market is an interesting letter; It is from superintendent Micheal Carolin expressing his “deep gratitude” for my “assistance rendered to Gardai Eaton Touhy and Brian Woods who were under attack on Blackditch Road, Ballyfermot”.

 So, I didn’t agree with Brendan Behan when he said that there was no human situation so grim that the appearance of a Policeman wouldn’t worsen.)

-On my journey through the subterranean passage, from the holding cell to the Court, Garda McGonigle, who was now in uniform, (I bet he didn't sleep on a plank) made me walk in front of him.
-Perhaps he feared my having a lump-
+On my journey through the subterranean passage, from the holding cell to the Court, Garda McGonigle, who was now in uniform, (I bet he didn’t sleep on a plank) made me walk in front of him.
+Perhaps he feared my having a lump-hammer or an anvil concealed in my shirt pocket.

 When the Judge addressed me, not being au feit with Courtroom protocol, I stepped forward to deliver the monologue, which I had rehearsed through the night.
 A Garda put out a restraining hand and whispered to me that that is not how things are done.
-The Judge on seeing my confusion said, ?"You'll get plenty of opportunity to say what you have to say".
-They next thing I heard was "adjourned".
-I signed a Bail-
+The Judge on seeing my confusion said, ?”You’ll get plenty of opportunity to say what you have to say”.
+They next thing I heard was “adjourned”.
+I signed a Bail-bond for £25 and? walked to freedom thinking of a couple of lines from The Ballad Of Reading Gaol:

 “Out into God’s sweet air we went